bkesterbyld/maroon-potato/src/pages/usecases.md

           transactional or calculations throughput.
 Massive data sets can be broken down and paralell processed for faster CRUD operations or for faster analytic or reporting jobs.
-Combining both approaches enables handling of ML, AI and other data science use cases.
+Combining both approaches enables handling of data science and ML solutions.
 Because Above is no code, shipping new, powerful features out the door is both fast and easy.
         image: images/distributed-computing.png
         media_position: right
         media_width: fifty